jayakiranyedla/focusflow-landing-page/README.md

 ## What I Implemented

 - Built the page structure using semantic HTML5
-- Created the responsive layout with CSS Grid and Flexbox
+- Created responsive layouts using CSS Grid and Flexbox
 - Added mobile navigation using JavaScript
 - Implemented an interactive 25-minute focus timer
 - Designed reusable buttons, cards, navigation, and content sections
 - Added responsive breakpoints for smaller screens
-- Added basic accessibility attributes to interactive elements
+- Added accessibility attributes to interactive elements
 - Published the project using GitHub Pages

 ## Built With